mpampuch/nextflow-notes/README.md

 Run only one process per container: In almost all cases, you should only run a single process in a single container.
 Decoupling applications into multiple containers makes it much easier to scale horizontally and reuse containers.
 If that service depends on another service, make use of container linking.

-Biocontainers is a project to create a docker container for every recipe they have in bioconda.
+Biocontainers is a project to create a docker container for every recipe (package and version) they have in bioconda.

 Sometimes you'll need to have a container with more than one tool, in this case there is a *mulled* container.

 You can request a multi-package container here: https://biocontainers.pro/multipackage

+If a package that you need is missing from Biocontainers, you'll likely have to create your own container as shown [here](https://training.nextflow.io/basic_training/containers/#create-and-use-conda-like-environments-using-micromamba).

 ### Mulled Container Search